The Bankrate promise

-Gamification can motivate you to boost your savings.
-Unlike the traditional method of saving money— which takes time to yield results even as savings rates rise— a gamified experience instantly rewards you for your efforts.
+Unlike traditional budgeting — which takes time to yield results even as savings rates are high — a gamified experience instantly grants rewards for consumers.

 “The main action that happens in a gamified system is that they tend to be very focused on providing people with immediate positive reinforcement that repeats with every action the user makes,” says Gabe Zichermann, an author and gamification expert.

 Positive reinforcement works by rewarding and encouraging positive behavior, rather than punishing you for mistakes or bad habits.

 When we experience something pleasurable, like winning a prize, our brains produce a chemical called dopamine.
 We’re hard-wired to prefer pleasure over pain, says Syble Solomon, a specialist in financial psychology and creator of Money Habitudes, an online game that gives insight into different money personalities.
 So naturally, we’re motivated to do what we find satisfying.